 Texas is a fault-based liability state.
-This means that the law in our state holds negligent drivers and their insurance companies financially responsible for the damages that those drivers cause.
-However, if the driver who hit you failed to pay his or her insurance premiums on time, the insurance company might argue that the driver’s policy had lapsed and deny your claim.
+This means that state law holds negligent drivers and their insurance companies financially responsible for the damages that those drivers cause.
+However, if the driver who hit you did not pay their insurance premiums on time, the insurance company might argue that the driver’s policy had lapsed and deny your claim.

-Because a surprisingly large percentage (an estimated 14% in 2015) of Texas drivers are uninsured, it’s always in your best interests to purchase uninsured and underinsured motorist (UM/UIM) coverage as part of your auto insurance policy.
+Because a surprisingly large percentage (an estimated 8.3% as of 2019) of Texas drivers are uninsured, and even more lack sufficient insurance coverage, it’s always in your best interest to buy uninsured and underinsured motorist (UM/UIM) coverage as part of your auto insurance policy.
 UM/UIM coverage steps in when a negligent driver lacks insurance or has insufficient liability policy limits to cover your injuries.
 Unfortunately, if the other driver was uninsured or underinsured and you opted against UM/UIM coverage, you may have few options for compensation, even if your case is strong.

 5. You Don’t Have a Personal Injury Lawyer